 You can view the consultation documents from Aire Valley Leeds Area Action Plan Publication Draft

 Work has been in progress since 2005 when ‘Early Issues for consultation’ was published.
 In 2006, the council consulted on some Alternative Options and then on Preferred Options in 2007.

 Since 2007 there has been look again at the proposals to take account of:

 • the downturn in the economy post 2008 which has impacted on the viability of development;

 • the need to make development sustainable e.g. promoting energy efficiency and green energy and industry;

 • The Leeds Core Strategy and changes to national planning policy;

 • The Enterprise Zone which started in April 2012.

 An informal consultation took place in 2011 to ask views on two key changes.
 These were:

-These changes have been agreed as the basis for preparing the publication draft AAP for formal consultation in early 2015.
+These changes have been agreed as the basis for preparing the publication draft AAP for formal consultation in autumn 2015.